FC43

 Height: 174cm

-Franco progressed through various single seater series as well as gaining experience in endurance racing.
+Franco progressed through various single seater series and gained experience in endurance racing.
 He claimed third overall in both the 2020 Formula Renault Eurocup and the 2020 Toyota Racing Series.
 In 2021, he drove in two FIA World Endurance Championship races and competed in both the Asian Le Mans Series and the European Le Mans Series, finishing third and fourth respectively.

 In 2022 he made the step up to FIA Formula 3, securing his maiden win during the Sprint Race in Imola and going on to claim a second win in the Monza Sprint Race.
 Finishing on the podium a further three times he closed out the season ninth overall.
 Ahead of his second season in Formula 3, Franco was signed to the Williams Driver Academy and drove in the 2023 post-season test in Abu Dhabi.
 In Formula 3 that year, he won in both the Silverstone and Monza Sprint Races and claimed three additional podiums.
 His consistency in scoring points across the season earned him fourth in the standings.